SysAdminDoc/SysAdminDoc/README.md

 ---

 <p align="center">
-  <sub>All projects aim to be turnkey and zero-config by default.</sub>
+  <sub>All projects are built dark-themed, turnkey, and zero-config by default.</sub>
 </p>

 <p align="center">